MStylesMS/PxC/docs/SPEC.md

 ## Goals

 - Provide a small, well-structured React application that can render different clock types (analog, LED/countdown, flip, hourglass, etc.).
+PxC will focus primarily on configurable countdown displays but should also support real-time clock and stopwatch modes.
-- Support configuration-driven customization via `.ini` files so non-developers can author variants (images, colors, rotation origin, starting offsets, display mode).
+- Support configuration-driven customization via `.ini` files so authors can create variants (images, colors, rotation origin, starting offsets, display mode, and asset selections such as multiple backgrounds, hands, digit sets, and fonts).
 - Keep the original Houdini Clock content available for reference in `/archive` but start PxC as a clean, generic implementation.
+Houdini-derived styles will be one of many selectable clock styles.
-- Be easy to extend with new clock renderers and assets.
+- Be easy to extend with new clock renderers and assets and to add multiple named styles (see naming convention below).

 ## High-level architecture